-2.2 Structure of Discussion Paper
+3.2 Structure of this Report

-The structure of this Discussion Paper is as follows:
+The structure of this Report is as follows:

-- chapter 3 provides an overview of the legislative and regulatory framework in relation to service and reliability standards provided by Horizon Power and Western Power; - chapter 4 provides an overview of the networks operated by Horizon Power and Western Power; - chapter 5 examines the power quality standards applying to Horizon Power under the Reliability Code with the standards applying to Western Power under the Technical Rules; - chapter 6 examines the transmission network reliability standards applying to Horizon Power under the Reliability Code with the standards applying to Western Power under the Access Arrangement; - chapter 7 examines the interruption of supply to individual customer standards applying to Horizon Power under the Reliability Code; - chapter 8 examines the distribution network reliability standards applying to Horizon Power under the Reliability Code with the standards applying to Western Power under the Access Arrangement; - chapter 9 considers whether the standards in the Reliability Code should be compulsory or aspriational; - chapter 10 considers the performance reporting arrangements under the Reliability Code and the Access Arrangement; - chapter 11 considers the impact on the performance reporting obligations in the Reliability Code, arising from this review; and
+- chapter 4 provides an overview of the legislative and regulatory framework in relation to service and reliability standards provided by Horizon Power and Western Power; - chapter 5 provides an overview of the networks operated by Horizon Power and Western Power; - chapter 6 examines the power quality standards applying to Horizon Power under the Reliability Code with the standards applying to Western Power under the Technical Rules; - chapter 7 examines the transmission network reliability standards applying to Horizon Power under the Reliability Code with the standards applying to Western Power under the Access Arrangement; - chapter 8 examines the interruption of supply to individual customer standards applying to Horizon Power under the Reliability Code; - chapter 9 examines the distribution network reliability standards applying to Horizon Power under the Reliability Code with the standards applying to Western Power under the Access Arrangement; - chapter 10 considers whether the standards in the Reliability Code should be compulsory or aspriational; - chapter 11 considers the performance reporting arrangements under the Reliability Code and the Access Arrangement;

-• chapter 12 considers the timing of implementing the recommendations in the current review, and the timing of future reviews.
+- chapter 12 considers whether the standards applying to Horizon Power recommended in this report should also be extended to other distributors and transmitters; and - chapter 13 considers the timing of implementing the recommendations in the current review, and the timing of future reviews.

-2.3 Review Process
+3.3 Review Process

 Section 39A(6) of the Act requires the Authority to invite public comment on its review of Horizon Power's service standards.
+The recommendations in this report have been informed by the following public consultation process: